uliw/esbmtk/docs/manual/manual-3.rst

 - ESBMTK only considers the sediment area to 6000 mbsl.
 The area contributed by the elevations below 6000 mbsl is negligible, and this constrain simplifies the hypsographic fit.

-- The total sediment area of a given ``ReservoirGroup`` is known provided the box-geometry was specified correctly.
+- The total sediment area of a given ``Reservoir`` is known provided the box-geometry was specified correctly.

 - The :py:func:`esbmtk.bio_pump_functions0.carbonate_chemistry.carbonate_system_2()` function only returns [H\ :sup:`+`\] and the dissolution flux for  given box.
 It does not return the burial flux.